LooDaHu/ARORA_General_-Introduction/README.md

 As you can see, there are two new files, 0001_initial.py and db.sqlite3.
 	![enter image description here](https://lh3.googleusercontent.com/lIksGDKRFNH-jMQKk02O0J87uAGkRs1XEBNReSGvu6fr2-7cU1WZE1D7coSVRUQvcc6evV9MEK8)

- - You can regard 0001_initial.py as the blueprint of the database.
+ - You can regard 0001_initial.py as the blueprint of your database.

  - db.sqlite3 is the brand new database created by the blueprint.
+A single file is a database, which shows "lite" here.
  - We use SQLite3 as our database by default.
 Of course, you can use other database you want, and your database setting is at *< root_dir>/ main_application/setting.py* .